harsh2k2/ShareSphere/README.md

 - Multer
 - GridFS

-### Deployment

-- Heroku

 ## Getting Started

-To set up and run the project locally.

-- open 2 split terminal and from terminal:
+To set up and run the project locally, open 2 split terminal and from terminal:
 - your directory file, cd to server, run: nodemon index.js
 - your directory file, cd to client, run: npm run start

+## Images